klm127/klm127.github.io/_posts/2021-01-25-jekyll-tags.md

 ---

 # What's in this post

+Quicky add tags functionality to a Jekyll site.
+Do it once and never have to mess with it again.

  - [Intro](#intro)
  - [Create the Tag Index Page](#create-the-tag-index-page)
  - [Create the Tag List Page](#create-the-tag-list-page)